 PCMA Convening Leaders took place at the Nashville Music City Center.
 The venue is a true marvel.
 The building opened in 2013, and it’s clear that the architects understand what’s needed in a modern building and event space.
 The building has free Wi-Fi throughout, so in addition to the conference Wi-Fi PCMA provided, 4,500 attendees experienced fast and reliable internet connection, which was especially useful because so much of the event revolved around the event app.
 It was a simple luxury, but also crucial for navigating through the 2.1 million sq.ft. building, to get between sessions!

 As I walked around, it was great to see that digital signage was not an afterthought in the venue design.
-It seems that there was a lot of intent for where the digital signage was placed, and how it was used.
+One major event technology trends that was apparent was the intentional use and placement of digital signage.
 Large screens were always near entrances, and hung from the ceiling and along the walls, providing directions and schedule updates.

 There were also large screens near high traffic areas (ie. restrooms), that PCMA used to promote sponsors and provide additional event information.
 Digital signage also acted as a helpful wayfinder, rotating through a map page with a “You Are Here” pin.